skip to main content

 This multi-channel use is why the suggestion to change channels to improve your speed is obsolete now—especially if you selected channel 36 and your neighbor selected channel 40.
 You’re both using the same channel group.

-In this scenario, the routers may downshift to 40 MHz (two bonded channels) or maybe even 20 MHz (a single channel) due to puncturing interference, decreasing your throughput (speed).
+In this scenario, the router may downshift to 40 MHz (two bonded channels) or maybe even 20 MHz (a single channel) due to puncturing interference, decreasing your throughput (speed).

 Wi-Fi 7 solves this downshifting issue by removing the punctured portion of a single channel rather than dropping the offending channel altogether.
 In other words, instead of the router downshifting from 80 MHz to 40 MHz due to interference, the bonded channel group may be 60 MHz-wide instead with a slightly reduced throughput—which is far better than the slow speeds associated with 40 MHz and 20 MHz-wide channels.